 - E – Evolve: Knowing how your moles typically look can help you notice how suspicious moles evolve over time.
 Some do not evolve, but others that do evolve are considered atypical.

 Not all atypical moles will have each of these characteristics.
 You may only notice one or two of these signs.
-But once you notice any of these characteristics, even if it is just one, the suspicious and atypical spot/mole should be tested by your dermatologist.
-Once tested they can provide a proper diagnosis and explain your treatment options.
+Once you notice any of these characteristics, even if it is just one, the suspicious and atypical spot/mole should be tested by your dermatologist.
+After the mole is tested they can provide a proper diagnosis and explain your treatment options.

 If you are concerned about an unusual or changing spot or mole, the dermatologists at Dermatology & Mohs Surgery Institute are here to help.
-If you are in Bloomington, Illinois and the surrounding area complete this form to meet with a dermatologist.
+If you are in Bloomington, Illinois and the surrounding area book an appointment to meet with a dermatologist.